LucasMartin96/SearchEngineFrontTFIDF/README.md

 A modern search interface for Project Gutenberg books using TF-IDF ranking.

+## Project Deployment

+The project is live!
+You can view it here: [https://searchenginefronttfidf.onrender.com/](https://searchenginefronttfidf.onrender.com/)

 ## Features
 - Fast and accurate book search using the TF-IDF algorithm
 - Clean, responsive UI with dark/light theme support